WessonChen/DotNetCoreTutorialJourney/README.md

 - Notice, we are assigning the injected dependency to a read-only field.
 This is a good practice as it prevents accidentally assigning another value to it inside a method.
 - At this point, if we run the project we get the following error
-> InvalidOperationException: Unable to resolve service for type 'EmployeeManagement.Models.IEmployeeRepository' while attempting to activate 'EmployeeManagement.Controllers.HomeController'.
+> InvalidOperationException: Unable to resolve service for type 'DotNetCoreTutorialJourney.Models.IEmployeeRepository' while attempting to activate 'DotNetCoreTutorialJourney.Controllers.HomeController'.
 - This is because the ASP .NET dependency injection container does not know which object instance to provide if someone requests an object that implements `IEmployeeRepository`
 - `IEmployeeRepository` may have several implementations.
 At the moment in our project we only have one implementation